 5. Approval of Initiation of Reorganization.
-Based on the information provided above, the Planning Commission recommends the City Council of the City of Kerman approve a resolution to initiate annexation and reorganization of the project site that is not within the City limits, by adopting a resolution of application requesting the Local Agency Formation Commission of Fresno County to initiate proceedings for the change of organization of territory as described in Exhibit '1', in the manner provided by the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
-The Planning Commission recommends that the City Council authorize and direct the City Manager to take all necessary steps to effectuate and initiate such reorganization proceedings, and to support Developer's processing of the same at Developer's sole cost and expense.
+Based on the information provided above, the City Council of the City of Kerman approves a resolution to initiate annexation and reorganization of the project site that is not within the City limits, by adopting a resolution of application requesting the Local Agency Formation Commission of Fresno County to initiate proceedings for the change of organization of territory as described in Exhibit '1', in the manner provided by the Cortese-

+Knox-Hertzberg Local Government Reorganization Act of 2000.
+The City Council authorizes and directs the City Manager to take all necessary steps to effectuate and initiate such reorganization proceedings, and to support Developer's processing of the same at Developer's sole cost and expense.